dsaprajoth/entain_task_prajoth/README.md

 If you come across any issues while using this project/app, please report them by creating a new issue on the GitHub repository or contacting me directly @ dsaprajoth@gmail.com.

 # API
-* The app uses a single REST API
+* The app uses the below GET endpoint to fetch the next 5 races
   ```
   https://api.neds.com.au/rest/v1/racing/?method=nextraces&count=5
   ```

+# Flow